Jinsook Ohta: Federal judicial service

 On September 30, 2021, President Joe Biden nominated Ohta to serve as a United States district judge of the United States District Court for the Southern District of California.
 President Biden nominated Ohta to the seat vacated by Judge Barry Ted Moskowitz, who assumed senior status on January 23, 2019.
 On November 3, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
+During her confirmation hearing, she was questioned by three Republican senators over a statement she had endorsed which referred to a U.S. Supreme Court ruling upholding religious or moral exemptions to a contraception mandate as a "devastating blow to women's reproductive justice."
 On December 2, 2021, her nomination was reported out of committee by a 12–10 vote.
 On December 17, 2021, the United States Senate invoked cloture on her nomination by a 47–25 vote.
 Her nomination was confirmed later that day by a 47–24 vote.
 She received her commission on December 27, 2021.
 Ohta is the first Asian Pacific American female judge on the U.S. District Court for the Southern District of California.